jeraldine-t/JJs-Event-Agent/README.md

 | Meetup | Requests + BeautifulSoup | Public Singapore search | Same public search |
 | Google Developer Groups | Playwright + schema.org | Public events and Singapore chapter | Same public search |

-Each source is isolated.
-A logged-out or changed site reports a source failure while other sources continue.
-The workflow preserves the last populated dashboard if a scheduled scrape returns no qualifying events.

-The cloud workflow runs **once a week, every Sunday at 8:00 AM SGT**.
-It does not scrape daily.
-Authenticated LinkedIn and Eventbrite collection happens only when the agent is run on the local or trusted self-hosted machine that holds those sessions; those browser sessions are deliberately absent from GitHub.

 > Automated access can be limited by each platform's terms and UI changes.
 Use only accounts and content you are authorized to access.
 The project does not bypass CAPTCHAs, checkpoints, access controls, or rate limits.

 ## Dashboard